AVAtrade introduction paragraph

 AvaTrade's research option are decent.
 They differ depending on the trading platform.
 We tested their basic Webtrader platform.
 We found its tools easy-to-use and comparable with what other brokers provide.

 - Economic data

 AVATrade's trading courses and other educational materials are well-organized.
 They are segmented into beginner, intermediate, and advanced topics.
 These offer a logical path to skill-building.
 Several general articles cover many market topics.
 They have tutorials on each trading platform.

 Their materials are segmented into five major subtopics.
 This lets clients easily find answers to their questions.

 - Quality educational articles

-We especially liked the video library which is one of the best in the industry.
-Among others, these videos explain how to use:
+We liked their video library.
+It is one of the best in the industry.
+These videos explain their use:

 - Advanced trading tools

 - Trading platforms